Appendix A: RISCV

 -march=rv64gcv1p0 -O0 -mabi=lp64d -T riscv64-virt.ld -nostartfiles crt0.S -v

-Qemu on next section can run program without initialzing $sp in crt0.S.
-Maybe it is that qemu initialize $sp as in the following code.
+QEMU in the next section can run the program without initializing $sp in crt0.S.
+Perhaps QEMU initializes $sp as shown in the following code.

 qemu$ pwd